chlsmith/chlsmith.github.io/_posts/2019-04-19-BeerChoices.md

 categories: [opinion,beer]
 published: true
 ---
-Holy crap it's amost been a year since I posted anything new!
+Holy crap it's almost been a year since I posted anything new!
 Why am I posting now?
 I don't know...I just had the urge.

 I was just at my favorite liquor store, [DEPs](https://depsfinewine.com), and it was the usual Friday sample day.
 They almost always have some beer company doing tastings at the front on a table.
 Today's was from Dogfish Head, and all I can say is that it's one of the best general breweries out there.
 You simply cannot go wrong with their stuff.